 Essentially, the Mastia is constructed like most modern aggressive climbing shoes are these days: almost fully rubberized heel, high friction rubber on top of the toes and in-step, one velcro strap and soft midsole.
 I’m not saying this is a bad thing.
 On the contrary, the Mastia seems like a shoe, where all the little things add up.
 Every little detail seems to be carefully designed and built.

 The velcro strap is nice and sturdy, being soft at the same time.
 It will not dig into your foot, even when closed tightly.
-Some may have doubts on how only one velcro can keep the shoe in place, but I have not had any worries.
-As a matter of fact, the Mastia stays on so reliably, that I haven’t even thought about it until now, when writing this review.
+Some may have doubts about how only one velcro can keep the shoe in place, but I have not had any worries.
+As a matter of fact, the Mastia stays on so reliably, that I haven’t even thought about it until now when writing this review.

 The tongue (the upper part of the shoe) has a sort of a ”sock” for added comfort and support.
-The sock feels nice, but one can debate on it’s size.
+The sock feels nice, but one can debate on its size.

 For me, there is a little too much fabric and I find myself pulling on the sock before closing the velcro strap.
 Otherwise, the sock gets rolled up inside and causes pressure points if the velcro is fastened tightly.
 This is the only refinable thing I could think of.
 Not a big deal, though.
 Certainly not a deal-breaker.

 The Mastia uses Vibram’s Xs Grip rubber that is sticky enough to handle anything you throw at it.
 Personally, I prefer the Xs Grip while climbing inside and Vibram’s Xs Edge when climbing outside.
 The Xs Grip is soft and sticky and performs well in the gym.
 The Xs Edge is a bit firmer and edges really well, as the name suggests.
-It can also takes a bit more abuse.
+It can also take a bit more abuse.
 The choice of rubber for the Mastia is a good compromise.
 It works well when climbing at the crag or at the gym.

 The Mastia’s heel is Excellent!
 Best heel Tenaya has made.
 Period.

-The newly designed heel is slightly wider, all rubberized and goes highe up on the Achilles, just like with the Oasi.
+The newly designed heel is slightly wider, all rubberized and goes high up on the Achilles, just like with the Oasi.
 Some like a heel that goes higher up, some don’t.
 I’m personally a big fan.
 For me it helps the heel to stay put on the hardest and most powerful heel hooks, even without sizing the shoes un-necessarily tight.

 I have a medium volume heel and the Mastia fits it nicely.
 There are some minor empty spots due to the fact that this is not a custom shoe designed specifically to fit my heel, but when heel hooking with proper technique, the heel of the Mastia performs great and feels bomber.
 No slipping and sliding due to bagginess.
 Great improvement, even though I did like the heel of the Oasi as well.

 The heel of the Mastia somehow adopts to the hold you are hooking.
 It almost feels like the volume of the heel changes when hooking.
-I guess this is what Tenaya calls the ”Friction Lock” I mentioned earlier.
+I guess this is what Tenaya calls the ”Friction Lock” which I mentioned earlier.

 Tenaya Mastia sizing

 The Mastia has similar sizing as the rest of the Aerial Plus line does.
 I use the Mastia and Oasi in a size EU 38/ US 6.
-For comparison, I use a Five Ten Aleon size EU 40, Scarpa Booster S and Instinct in EU 39, La Sportiva Solution in EU 38,5 and my street shoe size is about EU 41.

 Tenaya says, that the Mastia doesn’t stretch and the size will be the same throughout the whole lifespan of the shoe.
 But I have to say that ALL shoes stretch.
 And the Mastia does too.
 I experienced the Mastia stretching a half-size (from EU 38 to 38,5).